dchen376/ML---Music-Generation/README.md

 The analysis.py is using MNIST (Modified National Institute of Standards and Tehchnology) as a dataset for pre-analysis purpose; dataset of handwritten digits.

 # Youtube reference
-I used this Youtube list as a reference while advancing my implementation for music generation: https://youtube.com/playlist?list=PL-wATfeyAMNpEyENTc-tVH5tfLGKtSWPp&si=53DtJN6I_OKJFAr-
+Youtube tutorials on music generation: https://youtube.com/playlist?list=PL-wATfeyAMNpEyENTc-tVH5tfLGKtSWPp&si=53DtJN6I_OKJFAr-